philipnilsson/Badness10k/pages/escaping-hell-with-monads.md

 In this post we'll have a look at some instances of such sitations, their "ad hoc" solutions provided at the language level, and finally at how these problems can be solved in a uniform way using Monads.
-(Call you language implementor and ask for `do`-notation today!)
+(Call your language implementor and ask for `do`-notation today!)

 Null-checking Hell
 ==================